DenizAtikkk/TCP-Listener-Example/README.md

 Add the ip adress and port number that you want to listen.
-If you are using a 3 rd party ethernet switch (Moxa for example).
+If you are using a third party ethernet switch (Moxa for example).
 Equalize the switch baud rate with the main device.